John O'Shaughnessy (academic)

-He is emeritus professor of business, Graduate School of Business, Columbia University, New York and formerly senior associate of the Judge Institute of Management Studies at Cambridge University.
-Before going to Columbia in 1967, he was a senior lecturer at Cranfield School of Management.
-Before entering academia, he had been a marketing manager and an industrial consultant.
+Before entering academia, O'Shaughnessy was a marketing manager and industrial consultant.
+He taught at the Judge Institute of Management Studies at University of Cambridge and then at Cranfield School of Management.
+From 1967, he was a lecturer at the Graduate School of Business, Columbia University, New York, where he retired as an emeritus professor of business.

+Early life

+O'Shaughnessy was born in Ashton-under-Lyne, England in 1927.
+He served in the education branch of the Royal Air Force in India, Pakistan, Iraq, and Egypt.

+He held a number of industrial appointments, including as a team member in the management services unit at British Celanese.
+After graduating in Economics from the University of Glasgow, he held further positions in British industry, including working for British Celanese in Derby (1951–1954) and then as market research manager and internal sales manager at Tootal Broadhurst Lee Ltd in Manchester (1954–1960).

+Academic career

-O’Shaughnessy taught at Columbia University Graduate School of Business from 1967 to 1993, serving also on the University Senate as well as chairman of the Management division of the school.
-During his 25-year tenure at Columbia, he supervised both Ph.D. students in his seminar on the Philosophy of Science as well as teaching MBA students on topics ranging from marketing, general management, and business policy.
-Morris B Holbrook, one of his colleagues, wrote of him that he shared insights with younger members of that faculty “in a spirit of generosity seldom encountered in academia.”
-He previously taught as senior lecturer at what is now Cranfield University from 1962 to 1967.
-Latterly he was senior associate at the Judge Institute of Management, Cambridge, and emeritus professor at Columbia.
-He also taught as a visiting professor at the New School of Economics in Lisbon in Portugal.
+O’Shaughnessy began his teaching career as a lecturer at the Cranfield School of Management (now Cranfield University) from 1962 to 1967.
+From there, in 1967 he moved on to the Columbia University Graduate School of Business, where he also served on the University Senate and was chairman of the Management division of the school.
+During his 25-year tenure at Columbia, ending in 1993, he supervised Ph.D. students in his seminar on the Philosophy of Science and taught MBA students on topics ranging from marketing, general management, and business policy.
+Morris B. Holbrook, one of his colleagues, wrote of O’Shaughnessy that he shared insights with younger members of that faculty “in a spirit of generosity seldom encountered in academia.”
+Latterly, he was a senior associate at the Judge Institute of Management Studies of the University of Cambridge, and retired as an emeritus professor at Columbia.
+He also taught as a visiting professor at the New School of Economics in Lisbon, Portugal.

-Born in England in 1927, O’Shaughnessy served in the education branch of the Royal Air Force in India and the Middle East.
-He held a number of industrial appointments including a team member in the management services’ unit at British Celanese.
-Later, he was market research manager and also internal sales’ manager at Tootal Broadhurst Lee.
-This experience was to influence his subsequent academic study; he was part of the last generation of business school professors to have worked extensively in industry.
+His wide experience in business was to influence his subsequent academic study; he was part of the last generation of business school professors to have worked extensively in industry.
 One of his important contributions was to base sales territories on workload and system of call cycle planning, and this informed his first book, Work Study Applied to a Sales Force (British Institute of Management 1965).
 As a consultant he had many clients, including Shell, British Petroleum, Interpublic, IBM, Nestlé, Chester Barrie, Kidder Peabody, Citicorp and the International Labour Office.